 Title VI requires courts to take reasonable steps to provide meaningful access to a limited English proficient party in interest in court proceedings and court operations.
 Thus, qualified interpreters are required for any court proceeding that involves a party in interest who speaks a language other than English as his primary language and has a limited ability to read, speak, or understand English.

 WHO IS A PARTY IN INTEREST?

-Party Victim Witness Parent, legal guardian, or custodian of a minor party 0 0 party
+Party Victim Witness Parent, legal guardian, or Legal guardian or custodian of a minor party custodian of an adult party

 WHO PAYS FOR THE INTERPRETER?